Pet Relocation to New Zealand

 We can also arrange the onward transport of your pet to another destination, via another IPATA agent based locally, if you are unable to collect your pet yourself.

-All pets (and human travellers alike!) travelling to New Zealand will need to stop en route, at one of the dedicated pet reception centres.
+All pets (and human travellers alike!) travelling to New Zealand will need to stop en route at one of the dedicated pet reception centres.

 We favour either Qatar Airways (via Doha) or Emirates (via Dubai), as both pet reception centres en route where we know your pet will be well-rested and cared for throughout their stay.